dlr-eoc/ukis-h3cellstore/bamboo_h3/USER-DOCUMENTATION.md

 ## Things to keep in mind

-### ... when working with sliding windows
+### ... when working walking through h3 data

-* Always make sure that the ranges (e.g. time range of a query) stay **static** among all windows and is not dependent on data found in window.
-Not doing so can lead to confusing differences in your results depending on the **range of data found in that window** - things will get even more confusing when the geographical size of the window changes ( for example when using a different value for `MAX_WORKERS`, which will cut the AOI into different sized chunks).
+* Always make sure that the ranges (e.g. time range of a query) stay **static** among all visited cells and is not dependent on data found in the current cell.
+Not doing so can lead to confusing differences in your results depending on the **range of data found in that cell** - things will get even more confusing when the geographical size of the visited area changes ( for example when using a different value for `MAX_WORKERS`, which will cut the AOI into different sized chunks).